-- strengthen programs that reduce risk, promote health equity, and support populations with a high burden of Alzheimer's disease and related forms of dementia - build public health infrastructure through the BOLD Act and Healthy Brain Initiative - expand capacity in state, tribal and territorial public health departments to promote the health of older adults within an age-friendly public health system - expand healthy aging work to include coordinating healthy aging efforts across the agency and implementing a public-private initiative to reduce dementia risk - · fund applied research and translation for public health practice - support public health strategies addressing the social determinants of health that contribute to disparities in healthy aging and brain health.
+- strengthen programs that reduce risk, promote health equity, and support populations with a high burden of Alzheimer's disease and related forms of dementia - build public health infrastructure through the BOLD Act and Healthy Brain Initiative - expand capacity in state, tribal and territorial public health departments to promote the health of older adults within an age-friendly public health system - expand healthy aging work to include coordinating healthy aging efforts across the agency and implementing a public-private initiative to reduce dementia risk - fund applied research and translation for public health practice - support public health strategies addressing the social determinants of health that contribute to disparities in healthy aging and brain health.

 As part of this overall ADHAP funding, we support \$35 million for CDC to continue implementing the Building Our Largest Dementia (BOLD) Infrastructure for Alzheimer's Act (Pub.
 L. 115 - 406).
-XXVIII Under the law, Congress directed CDC to strengthen the public health infrastructure nationwide by implementing effective Alzheimer's interventions focused on public health priorities including increasing early detection and diagnosis, reducing modifiable risk, and preventing avoidable hospitalizations.
+Under the law, Congress directed CDC to strengthen the public health infrastructure nationwide by implementing effective Alzheimer's interventions focused on public health priorities including increasing early detection and diagnosis, reducing modifiable risk, and preventing avoidable hospitalizations.
 We commend your work to fund CDC's ADHAP its BOLD Act work to support implementation of the Healthy Brain Aging Road Map.
-Congress authorized \$100 million over five years so that CDC would have the necessary resources to establish Alzheimer's and Related Dementias Public Health Centers of Excellence, provide funding to state, local, and tribal public health departments, and increase data analysis and timely reporting.

-Increased funding also would support a significant increase for the CDC's long-standing and successful Healthy Brain Initiative, which is implementing its 2018-2023 Healthy Brain Aging Road Map (and companion Road Map for Indian Country) to ramp up the nation's public health capacity in addressing dementia.
+Increased funding also would support a significant increase for the CDC's long-standing and successful Healthy Brain Initiative, which is implementing its 2023-2027 Healthy Brain Aging Road Map (and companion Road Map for Indian Country) to ramp up the nation's public health capacity in addressing dementia.
 The Road Map is advancing strategies to reduce lifestyle risk factors, improve detection and diagnosis, strengthen community supports for people with dementia and their families, and redress health disparities.
-The next Healthy Brain Aging Road Map is anticipated to be released this summer and will launch an even more ambitious phase of our nation's public health response but to reduce the risk of dementia and to improve quality of life for those who are living with dementia.